 A Leaner approach

-The alternative, based on queue theory and lean management is the model applied in lean manufacturing and lately adapted to become a core part of the Kanban method.
+The alternative, based on queue theory and lean management is the model lately adapted to become a core part of the Kanban method.
 It’s based on Little’s law and four metrics: throughput, cycle time, WIP, and item age.
 In this article, I’ll briefly discuss Little’s law and using Throughput and WIP in Scrum teams.
 I’ll discuss the other measures in a future post.

 Little’s law original definition is expressed mathematically as: